(1803 - 1862)

 On the Campaign

 Mansfield was given command of the Federal Twelfth (XII) Army Corps on September 15 the first field command in his 40 year Army career.
 He was mortally wounded before 9am on the 17th while bringing up his troops near the Cornfield and died the next day at a field hospital on the Line farm.
-He was succeeded in command of the XII Corps by BGen A. Williams of his First Division.
+He was succeeded in command of the 12th Corps by Brigadier General A. Williams of his First Division.

 He was one of the 6 General Officers killed or mortally wounded at Sharpsburg.